soffes/blog/published/2013-06-24-making-roon-faster/making-roon-faster.markdown

 ---
-title: Making Roon Faster
 cover_image: cover.jpg
+tags:
+- development
+- ruby
-categories: development ruby web
+- web
 ---

+# Making Roon Faster

 Last night, I deployed some changes to [Roon](http://roon.io) that made things a lot faster.
 Drew told me I should write about it, so here we are.
 I did three things: